SQwQ/color-picker/README.md

 ### Picking Colors

-1. Click the extension icon in your toolbar
+1. Click the Color Meow extension icon in your toolbar
 2. Click "Color Picker"
+3. Select a palette from the dropdown (or create a new one with "+ New")
-3. Click "Pick Color from Screen"
+4. Click "Pick Color from Screen"
-4. Click anywhere on your screen to pick a color
+5. Click anywhere on your screen to pick a color
-5. View the RGB/HSV values and color wheel position
-6. Optionally add the color to an existing palette
+6. The color is automatically added to the selected palette
+7. View RGB/HSV values, color wheel position, and all palette colors
+8. Click any color in the current palette to view its information

+**Pro Tip**: All colors in your current palette are displayed as small markers on the color wheel, while the currently selected color shows as a larger pulsing indicator.

 ### Creating Palettes

+**From Color Picker:**
+1. In the Color Picker view, click the "+ New" button
+2. Enter a palette name
+3. Start picking colors - they'll be added automatically

+**From Palette Editor:**
-1. Click the extension icon
+1. Click "View Palettes"
-2. Click "Create New Palette"
+2. Click any existing palette to edit it
-3. Enter a name and optional description
-4. Use the Color Picker to add colors to your palette
+3. Edit the name, description, or manually add/remove colors
-5. Click "Save Palette"
+4. Click "Save Palette"

 ### Managing Palettes

+**Deleting Colors:**
+- Hover over any color in the current palette preview
-1. Click the extension icon
+- Click the red × button that appears
+- No confirmation needed - instant deletion

+**Deleting Palettes:**
-2. Click "View Palettes"
+- Go to "View Palettes"
-3. Click any palette to edit it
+- Hover over any palette card
-4. Remove colors by clicking the × button on each color
-5. Delete palettes using the "Delete Palette" button
+- Click the red × button next to the palette name
+- No confirmation needed - instant deletion

 ### Exporting/Importing

+**Export:**
 1. Click "View Palettes"
-2. Click "Export Palettes" to download all palettes as JSON
+2. Click "Export Palettes"
+3. JSON file downloads automatically (named `palettes-[timestamp].json`)

+**Import:**
+1. Click "View Palettes"
+2. Click "Import Palettes"
-3. Click "Import Palettes" to load palettes from a JSON file
+3. Select a JSON file from your computer
+4. Palettes are merged with existing ones

 ## Browser Requirements